 Before we take you through the colorful lanes of Northern Morocco, here is what you need to know about medina, souks and all the fun words that we just described.
 We have included a section on Morocco tips at the end of the itinerary (so keep reading)

 - Souks – Souks are marketplaces and consists of many shops offering various things like food and spices, textiles and perfumes.
-Traders and craftsmen like tanners and metal workers also exists within a souk.
+Traders and craftsmen like tanners and metal workers also exist within a souk.

-- Medina – Medina is a walled quarter with narrow, maze like lanes.
+- Medina – Medina is a walled quarter with narrow, maze-like lanes.
 Within the quarter, there are souks, residential houses, schools, mosques, community oven to make bread, bath, etc. The oldest and largest medina is located in Fes (Fes el Bali, found between 789 and 808 AD and was the former capital of Morocco and one of the four imperial cities)

 - Riad – Riad is a traditional home (mostly large family homes), with 2 or more stories and has interior gardens and fountains.
 Riads don’t have a huge guest room capacity like hotels.
-Most riads will have 6 – 14 guest rooms only (of various occupancy level).
+Most riads will have 6 – 14 guest rooms only (of various occupancy levels).
 Some of the riads are over a century old.
 (Dars are homes with courtyards, no gardens).

-- Hammam – Although the origins of hammam or public bathing is associated with Turkey, in Morocco it can be traced back to the Roman times.
+- Hammam – Although the origins of hammam or public bathing are associated with Turkey, in Morocco it can be traced back to Roman times.
 Public bathing was practiced as a means of purification before prayer in Islamic traditions.
 Today you can experience a hammam which includes cleansing, scrubbing, bathing, messaging and relaxation.